-Traffic Router currently supports DNSSEC with NSEC, however, NSEC3 and more configurable options will be provided in the future.
+Traffic Router currently supports DNSSEC with NSEC, however, NSEC3 and more configurable options are planned for the future.

-Upon startup or a configuration change, Traffic Router obtains keys from the keystore API in Traffic Ops which returns key signing keys (KSK) and zone signing keys (ZSK) for each delivery service that is a subdomain off the CDN’s top level domain (TLD), in addition to the keys for the CDN TLD itself.
-Each key has timing information that allows Traffic Router to determine key validity (expiration, inception, and effective dates) in addition to the appropriate TTL to use for the DNSKEY record(s).
+Upon startup or a configuration change, Traffic Router obtains keys from the ‘keystore’ API in Traffic Ops which returns key signing keys (KSK) and zone signing keys (ZSK) for each Delivery Service that is a sub-domain of the CDN’s Top Level Domain (TLD) in addition to the keys for the CDN TLD itself.
+Each key has timing information that allows Traffic Router to determine key validity (expiration, inception, and effective dates) in addition to the appropriate Time To Live (TTL) to use for the DNSKEY record(s).
 All TTLs are configurable parameters; see the Traffic Router Profile documentation for more information.

 Once Traffic Router obtains the key data from the API, it converts each public key into the appropriate record types (DNSKEY, DS) to place in zones and uses the private key to sign zones.
-DNSKEY records are added to each delivery service’s zone (e.g.: mydeliveryservice.cdn.kabletown.net) for every valid key that exists, in addition to the CDN TLD’s zone.
-A DS record is generated from each zone’s KSK and is placed in the CDN TLD’s zone (e.g.: cdn.kabletown.net); the DS record for the CDN TLD must be placed in its parent zone, which is not managed by Traffic Control.
+DNSKEY records are added to each Delivery Service’s zone (e.g.: mydeliveryservice.ciab.cdn.local) for every valid key that exists, in addition to the CDN TLD’s zone.
+A DS record is generated from each zone’s KSK and is placed in the CDN TLD’s zone (e.g.: ciab.cdn.local); the DS record for the CDN TLD must be placed in its parent zone, which is not managed by Traffic Control.

-The DNSKEY to DS record relationship allows resolvers to validate signatures across zone delegation points; with Traffic Control, we control all delegation points below the CDN’s TLD, however, the DS record for the CDN TLD must be placed in the parent zone (e.g.: kabletown.net), which is not managed by Traffic Control.
-As such, the DS record (available in the Traffic Ops DNSSEC administration UI) must be placed in the parent zone prior to enabling DNSSEC, and prior to generating a new CDN KSK.
-Based on your deployment’s DNS configuration, this might be a manual process or it might be automated; either way, extreme care and diligence must be taken and knowledge of the management of the upstream zone is imperative for a successful DNSSEC deployment.
+The DNSKEY to DS record relationship allows resolvers to validate signatures across zone delegation points.
+With Traffic Control, we control all delegation points below the CDN’s TLD, however, the DS record for the CDN TLD must be placed in the parent zone (e.g.: cdn.local), which is not managed by Traffic Control.
+As such, the DS record must be placed in the parent zone prior to enabling DNSSEC, and prior to generating a new CDN KSK.
+Based on your deployment’s DNS configuration, this might be a manual process or it might be automated.
+Either way, extreme care and diligence must be taken and knowledge of the management of the upstream zone is imperative for a successful DNSSEC deployment.

 Rolling Zone Signing Keys¶

 Traffic Router currently follows the zone signing key pre-publishing operational best practice described in section 22.214.171.124 of RFC 6781.
-Once DNSSEC is enabled for a CDN in Traffic Ops, key rolls are triggered via Traffic Ops via the automated key generation process, and Traffic Router selects the active zone signing keys based on the expiration information returned from the keystore API in Traffic Ops.
+Once DNSSEC is enabled for a CDN in Traffic Portal, key rolls are triggered by Traffic Ops via the automated key generation process, and Traffic Router selects the active zone signing keys based on the expiration information returned from the ‘keystore’ API of Traffic Ops.

 /opt/tomcat/logs/catalina[date].out.
 Application related logging is in